-FIG. 35 shows a flow diagram of a method for providing a network user with a pop-up control panel that incorporates data in accordance with an embodiment of the present invention.
+FIG. 35 shows a flow diagram of a method for providing a network user with a pop-up control panel that incorporates data in accordance with an embodiment of the present inven- 35 tion.
 At step 110, the user establishes network access through a gateway device interface that is in communication with the user's host and desired network.
-Communication between the user's host and the gateway device can be accomplished though a conventional telephone/modem connection, a digital subscriber line (DSL), cable hook-up, wireless communication or any other suitable communication technique.
-Establishing access to the desired network will typically involve an authorization and authentication process and in some instances choosing a desired billing scheme and service level as offered by the gateway administrator or network operator.
-Once the user has established the network service connection and a tunnel has been opened to facilitate an open communication line between the user's host and the network, the gateway device, at optional step 120, communicates with various databases to assemble user-specific data.
+Communication between the user's host and the gateway device can be accomplished though a conventional telephone/modem connection, a digi- 40 tal subscriber line (DSL), cable hook-up, wireless communication or any other suitable communication technique.
+Establishing access to the desired network will typically involve an authorization and authentication process and in some instances choosing a desired billing scheme and service level 45 as offered by the gateway administrator or network operator.
+Once the user has established the network service connection and a tunnel has been opened to facilitate an open communication line between the user's host and the network, the gateway device, at optional step 120, communicates with 50 various databases to assemble user-specific data.
 These databases may be internal databases located within the gateway device or external databases located within the infrastructure of the composite network.
-The user-specific data that the gateway device assembles may comprise billing scheme related data, service level data, user profile data, remote-site related data or any other data that is related to the user or the location from which the user is located during the networking host and at step 150 a pop-up control panel is generated on the monitor of the user's host that includes information.
-In many instances, the information that is provided for in the pop-up control window will be user-specific information conveyed from a network user profile or directly input by the user/ 5 subscriber.
+The user-specific data that the gateway device assembles may comprise billing scheme 55 related data, service level data, user profile data, remote-site related data or any other data that is related to the user or the location from which the user is located during the networking session.

-At step 130, the gateway device creates pop-up control packets that have attributed data related to the information that will be conveyed in the pop-up control panel.
+At step 130, the gateway device creates pop-up control 60 packets that have attributed data related to the information that will be conveyed in the pop-up control panel.
 These packets are typically written to accommodate standard Internet Protocol (IP).
-At step 140, the packets are sent to the user's
+At step 140, the packets are sent to the user's host and at step 150 a pop-up control panel is generated on the 65 monitor of the user's host that includes information.
+In many instances, the information that is provided for in the pop-up control window will be user-specific information conveyed from a network user profile or directly input by the user/ subscriber.